athomasoriginal/dotfiles/README.md

 These instructions are very detailed and should be followed in order.
 I also assume that if you are working through this you have some understanding of the terminal.
 Any command prefixed with `$` means to run it in the terminal.

-With some exceptions, I usually prefer to upgrade through the terminal whenever it makes sense.
-I find there is a simplicity and consistency achieved by doing this.

 **1. Update macOS**

 Nothing special here, just the [run-of-the-mill upgrade process](https://support.apple.com/en-ca/HT201541)